 If you have made changes in .htaccess located at the webroot of ownCloud, you must backup these changes.
 Only backup the changes made but not the complete file as this file will be recreated on upgrades and may contain different settings provided by ownCloud.
-Manual changes in .htaccess can be necessary when you e.g. Integrate ownCloud into Microsoft Teams.
+Manual changes in .htaccess can be necessary when you e.g. Integrate ownCloud into Microsoft Teams or fixing WebDav connection errors as The network name cannot be found on Windows.